-Birmingham's Zoning Ordinance is difficult to understand and has been updated through overlays, like Downtown and the Triangle District, to replace code elements that no longer function for the City's goals.
-Within the city's residential districts, the zoning standards are not well aligned with the existing character of housing, which has led to new construction that residents feel to be out of character with the surrounding neighborhood.
+Birmingham's Zoning Ordinance (referred to as "zoning code") is difficult to understand, does not align with the character of many existing and historic buildings, and has been updated over the years through overlay zones, like Downtown and the Triangle District, which replace code elements that no longer function for the City's goals.
+Overlays of this type are a discouraged practice resulting in multiple maps for the same properties and out of date requirements.
+Within the city's residential districts, the zoning requirements are not well aligned with existing housing character, which has led to new buildings that residents feel are out of character with the surrounding neighborhood.
 Birmingham's Zoning Code is due for an overhaul.

-While it is certainly better than many other codes for cities of a similar size across the country, the code no longer aligns with best practices.
+While the zoning code is better than codes for many cities of a similar size, the code no longer aligns with best practices.
 Zoning codes should be legible and comprehensible for residents and professionals alike, including graphic exhibits to clarify text-based concepts.
-Zones should be minimized, combining those which may be very similar but in different parts of the city (See Fig. 31), like the Downtown Overlay, Triangle District Overlay, and the Mixed-use district established for the Rail District.
-Overlay zones should replace their outdated underlaying zoning, typically Business or Office.
+Zones should be minimized in number, combining those which may be very similar but in different parts of the city (See Fig. 31), like the Downtown

+Overlay, Triangle District Overlay, and the Mixed-use district established for the Rail District.
+Overlay zones that currently replace their outdated underlaying zoning, typically Business or Office, should be replaced with new zones that clearly direct the intent of those areas.
 Residential districts should be examined for their appropriateness and some collapsed, especially towards the higher end such as R6 through R8.

-Perhaps most importantly, the single-family residential districts should align more closely with the existing housing stock to protect neighborhood character.
-The zoning update process should include a careful analysis of the city's residential districts and existing housing stock, on a neighborhood-by-neighborhood basis to reflect the clear character differences across the city.
+Perhaps most importantly, the single-family residential districts should align more closely with the existing housing stock to retain neighborhood character.
+The zoning update process should include a careful analysis of the city's residential districts and existing housing stock, on a neighborhood-by-neighborhood basis, and new zones crafted to reflect the clear character differences across the city.

-Clarity and simplicity in zoning helps residents understand the implication of the zoning code, which is otherwise opaque to most.
-Collapsing zones and standards can simplify the review process and make new revisions easier to implement.
-Along with these, use categories should be collapsed to the broadest categories practicable.
-Overlays remain a useful tool, but they are best used to apply more stringent standards for an area, rather than overriding the majority of the code.
+Clarity and simplicity in zoning helps residents understand the implication of the zoning code, which is otherwise opaque.
+Minimizing zones and clarifying standards can also simplify the review process and make new revisions easier to implement.
+Use categories should also be collapsed to the broadest categories practicable.
+In all, the zoning code should be entirely replaced or significantly altered to align with the City's goals for neighborhoods and mixed-use districts.